Oneil Cruz Player Props: Pirates vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10.6 K/9, the second-best in MLB.
+- The 10.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks fourth in the league.

-- The White Sox's 6.93 team ERA ranks 29th among all MLB pitching staffs.
+- The White Sox's 7.70 team ERA ranks last across all league pitching staffs.

-- White Sox pitchers combine to give up the most home runs in baseball (15 total, 2.1 per game).
+- The White Sox give up the most home runs in baseball (17 total, 2.1 per game).

-- Giolito (0-0) gets the starting nod for the White Sox, his second this season.
+- Clevinger (1-0) takes the mound for the White Sox to make his second start this season.

-- In his last appearance on Saturday, the righty threw five innings against the Houston Astros, giving up two earned runs while surrendering five hits.
+- His last appearance came on Sunday against the Houston Astros, when the right-hander went five scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.